 Evaluat tion criteria No. Learning outcome: Evaluation method/s Minimum level (from 40% to 64%) Average level (from 65% to 84%) High level (from 85% to 94%) Excellent level (10) (from 95% to 100%) 1.
-Know and understand the substance and concepts of finance Quiz 40-64% of tasks completed correctly 65-84% of tasks completed correctly 85-94% of tasks completed correctly 95-100% of tasks completed correctly 2.
+Know and understand the substance and concepts of finance bstance and tasks completed correctly the substance and tasks concepts of finance completed tasks completed ta 95-100% of tasks completed correctly 2.
 Know the substance, structure, functions of the financial system in a market economy Practical work Home work 40-64% of tasks completed correctly 65-84% of tasks completed correctly 85-94% of tasks completed correctly 95-100% of tasks completed correctly 3.
 Able to draw up a public institution budget estimate, the financing plan, reflecting the likely revenue and expenditure of the institution, as well as make budget amendments Class discussion 40-64% of tasks and quizzes completed correctly 65-84% of tasks and quizzes completed correctly 85-94% of tasks and quizzes completed correctly 95-100% of tasks and quizzes completed correctly 4.
 Able to express a well- argued and supported opinion, as well as able to defend it Practical work in groups Able to discuss the latest developments , unable to support opinion Able to discuss the latest developments, but there are difficulties to support their viewpoint Able to provide arguments to discuss the latest developments Able to provide arguments to discuss the latest developments, to identify problems and solve them

-5. Able to obtain and Class work Able to obtain Able to obtain Able to obtain Able to obtain an analyze information information and analyze and analyze analyze about the financial about the information information information abou sector financial about the about the the financial sector sector financial sector financial sector, identify sector, discern problems and of regularities solution
+5. Able to obtain and Class work Able to obtain Able to obtain Able to obtain Able to obtain and analyze information information and analyze and analyze analyze about the financial about the information information information about sector financial about the about the the financial Sector sector financial sector financial sector, identify sector, discern problems and offer regularities solution